lucasace/Image-Captioning/README.md

 * feature_extraction - True or False,default is True
   * True if you havent extracted the image features
-  * False if you have already extracted the image features This is saves time and memory when training again
+  * False if you have already extracted the image features This saves time and memory when training again
  * batch_size batch_size of training and validation default is 128

  ## Testing the model